Adaptive isogeometric analysis of high-order phase-field fracture based on THB-splines: Conclusions

 The proposed adaptive isogeometric method is thoroughly tested on two common benchmarks for numerical phase-field brittle fracture: the SEN shear and tensile tests,.
 Based on the results obtained for the benchmark tests under different model configurations, several observations can be made, and conclusions can be drawn.\\ Firstly, the results show that for tensor-product meshes, the dissipated energy obtained using the fourth order AT1 model on a coarse mesh with size $h=\frac{\ell_0}{2}$ is close to the results obtained on a fine mesh with size $h=\frac{\ell_0}{4}$, while the other phase field models considered in this study show significant differences between the fine and coarse meshes.
 Consequently, it can be concluded that a coarse mesh is sufficient for the fourth-order AT1 model, providing a speed-up of approximately a factor 4, similar to the one observed in earlier work \cite{greco_at1}.\\ Secondly, the suddenness of fracture can only be captured accurately by using hybrid of implicit load stepping schemes.
 For the explicit load stepping sheme, the results show that crack propagation is limited by the propagation of the mesh.
 On the other hand, the implicit load stepping scheme provides a conservative counterpart: load step recomputation is performed as soon as one or more elements are marked for refinement.
 Consequently, load step recomputation is also performed in the pre-propagation phase, yielding high computational costs in this regime, for low accuracy gains.
 Finally, the hybrid load stepping scheme, provides a combination of the two methods: it aims to be explicit in the pre-propagation phase, and implicit in the propagation phase.
 Although this approach requires a threshold parameter to be chosen, it provides efficiency gains over the implicit scheme.
-For the fourth-order AT1 model, we observe a speed-up of approximately a factor 5 compared to tensor-product computation for the same model, yielding a speed-up of approximately a factor 20 compared to tensor-product second-order AT2 computations.\\
+For the fourth-order AT1 model, {\NEW the over-all speed-up of using the proposed adaptive meshing strategy is approximately a factor 10-13 compared to the tensor-product computation for the same model on a fine mesh}.\\

 Based on the findings of this paper and on other recent advances in the simulation of brittle fracture via phase-field methods, we suggest the following directions for future work.
 Firstly, the present paper provides a thorough analysis of phase-field brittle fracture simulations in 2D.
 As volumetric fracture simulations imply a significant increase in degrees of freedom, solver costs are limiting reasonable simulation times.
 Therefore, we plan to investigate distributed memory parallelization methods on hierarchical meshes to reduce assembly and solver times.
 Secondly, the analyses in the present paper are restricted to quadratic THB-splines, because of the fact that the IPF phase-field initialization method is primarily investigated for that degree, and because quadratic basis functions provide minimal support for sufficient smoothness.
 Nevertheless, the methods and algorithms for refinement proposed in this paper are degree-independent, hence an investigation into the effect of higher-degree bases is on our future planning.